 Updated April 26, 2019 – Updated to include the Redressal Form, updated screenshots, what to do when your Redressal Form is not acted on by Google.
 Plus we share our spam fighting sheet template for your swiping pleasure.

 This is my official guide to help other users know how to get better at fighting spam that appears on Google Maps and within the 3-pack on Google search.
 It is no secret that spam is a HUGE problem with Google and frankly appears to be getting worse, not better.
+And this is truer than ever in 2019 with the Law Firm and Drug Rehab spam that is out of control.
 My goal with this guide is to help you get better at reporting spam so that you can keep Google’s search results cleaner and better.
 This guide also is using the Google My Business guidelines as an indicator of what is not allowed.

 What is Spam?

 It’s important to define the 4 main things you’ll be trying to eliminate.

 - Keyword Stuffing in Business Names